beauchdj/Project/MeetingMinutes/Week_2.md

     For any of these, need to think through the UI and how we can implement...
     Also, how for out in advance can sp set availability/user can book?
+* What does functional requirements mean to you?
+Example from prof
+*
 #### UI Design Drafts

 ##### Login Page and Registration Page for all user types